-For things like taking a tour of the San Gervasio Mayan ruins, or running errands around town, for example, you should expect to get (more than) a little hot under the collar.
+For things like taking a tour of the San Gervasio Mayan ruins, or finding all the fun stuff to do within walking distance to your cruise ship, you should expect to get (more than) a little hot under the collar.

-Pro Tip: Try to schedule those things early in the morning, so you can beat the heat and then finish up in time to spend your afternoons at the beach or under a shady palm tree.
+Pro Tip: Try to schedule those things early in the morning, so you can beat the heat and then finish up in time to spend your afternoons at one of Cozumel’s best soft sandy beaches or under a shady palm tree.

 June is also technically the beginning of Cozumel’s rainy season (normally from June to about early November), so while bright dry days are still plentiful, plan ahead with an easily packable rain jacket and water-friendly shoes so you won’t get caught off guard with a few tropical flash showers here and there.

 But really, don’t stress too much about rain!

 You may consult one of many weather apps on your phone and see a grim-looking forecast of rain each day of your Caribbean vacation, but that usually just means a quick 5-minute cool-off shower in the late afternoon, or even overnight.

 If you do find yourself with a rainy day in Cozumel, check this post here for some of our favorite rain-day activities to do when the weather isn’t cooperating.

 Again, though, our Cozumel rain showers are typically very brief.